top of page

 7 virtues

-kitchen-battle the
+Kitchen-Battle the

 7 deadly sins!

-Teaching our children (and ourselves) to grow virtues over vices is basically a daily pruning of decisions.
+to grow virtues over vices is basically a daily pruning of decisions.

-After years of tending, we're a healthy tree -
+we're a healthy tree -

-but those shoots of "But I wanna!" keep popping out.
+but of course those shoots of

 List the virtues and vices on your fridge, and complement your kids when they make good choices.

-If you say things like "awesome chastity decision", when your kid throws out the last of the uneaten Halloween candy, or "Your diligence shows!" when sampling your daughters' successful attempt at finally making un-burnt cookies, you foster the language of that list on your fridge.
-I mean who goes around using the word wrath in a sentence?!
-But doing so, keeps the faith language alive and fresh.
-You'll be glad you did when years later the conversation is about kissing instead of candy.
+If you say things like "awesome chastity decision", when your kid throws out the last of the uneaten Halloween candy, or "Your diligence shows!" when sampling your daughters' successful attempt at finally making un-burnt cookies,

 Chastity cures Lust (I can live without chocolate-I can!)